Updated: Feb 16, 2022

 Chapter 1: My own experience

 I always dreamed about building a meaningful business with a noble purpose, a company that provides value to others.
-But, with the birth of my second son, I decided to steer away from my corporate career path as a marketing manager, follow this dream, and become a coach and entrepreneur.
+That' s why, with the birth of my second son, I decided to steer away from my corporate career path as a marketing manager, follow my dream, and become a coach and entrepreneur.

 It sounds inspiring, right?
 Well, the reality looks slightly different.